Fake4d/learnxinyminutes-pdf/README.md

 # Learn X in Y minutes - PDF

-[Learn X in Y minutes](http://learnxinyminutes.com) as PDF.
+German version of [Learn X in Y minutes](http://learnxinyminutes.com) as PDF.
 Source of the files = https://github.com/adambard/learnxinyminutes-docs

 ## Download the German version of the files